Rmmichael95/Notes/2018/Fall/Hist - Class.md

   * By the time of English interest in the new world, Spain & Portugal already firmly entrenched
   * England slowest of European powers to begin exploration
+    - 1585: Roanoke founded and disapeared; supplies delayed by Spanish invasion
   * Initially, interest across Atlantic was primarily fish in Newfoundland & Nova Scotia
   * English political/religious turmoil caught up in Reformation
-  * 1534, Henry VII broke w/Catholic church when pope refused to grant him divorce
+  * 1534, Henry VIoII broke w/Catholic church when pope refused to grant him divorce
-  * Printing press invented 50 before Martin Luthars protest, caused his ideas to circulate throughout Europe
+  * Printing press invented 50 before Martin Luthars protest(1517), caused his ideas to circulate throughout Europe
   * Queen Elizabeth (r.
 1558-1603) did not promote overseas colonies
   * She favored Protestantism & the vehicle for national independence
-  * contending with Philip II of Spain
+  * contending with Philip II of Spain; 1588 Spanish armada invades
   * England inspired to seek colonies where they could develop gold/silver supply
   * English merchants risked their capital in hope of that small scale adventure produce profit